 Mining companies, along with the ISA, are greenwashing the proposed mining operations as a “green solution.”
 They falsely claim we need deep sea mining to obtain minerals for new electric car batteries.
 We don’t.
 Alternatives exist, and many more are under development.
 New technologies for car batteries have already been developed that don’t use deep sea metals.
 Minerals such as lithium can be extracted directly from ocean water without damaging the environment.
 Recycling can provide required metals at a lower cost, and recycling of electric vehicle batteries is already a rapidly growing industry.

 Forward-thinking automobile manufacturers have joined the call for a moratorium, including BMW, Volkswagen, Renault, Volvo and Rivian, as well as electric battery manufacturer Sanyo.

 Urge your government or institution to join many others in signing on to Deep Sea Conservation Coalition’s global call for a moratorium.
-You’ll be joining a growing coalition of governments, major corporations, financial institutions, powerful civic institutions and thought leaders.
+Not sure who to contact?
+Find your rep at defendthedeep.org.
+Your representatives will be joining a growing coalition of governments, major corporations, financial institutions, powerful civic institutions and thought leaders.

 Sign the petition by Sustainable Ocean Alliance, The Oxygen Project and Deep Sea Conservation Coalition.

 Buy from companies that support a moratorium and boycott those who don’t.